globalw/ragflow/docs/references/faq.md

 A correct Ollama IP address and port is crucial to adding models to Ollama:

 - If you are on demo.ragflow.io, ensure that the server hosting Ollama has a publicly accessible IP address.Note that 127.0.0.1 is not a publicly accessible IP address.
-- If you deploy RAGFlow locally, ensure that Ollama and RAGFlow are in the same LAN and can comunicate with each other.
+- If you deploy Tessi ai. locally, ensure that Ollama and Tessi ai. are in the same LAN and can comunicate with each other.

 #### 4.12 Do you offer examples of using deepdoc to parse PDF or other files?

 Yes, we do.
 See the Python files under the **rag/app** folder.

-#### 4.13 Why did I fail to upload a 10MB+ file to my locally deployed RAGFlow?
+#### 4.13 Why did I fail to upload a 10MB+ file to my locally deployed Tessi ai.?

 You probably forgot to update the **MAX_CONTENT_LENGTH** environment variable: